 ← All Posts

-How to Form an LLC in California in 2026
+How to Form an LLC in California (2026): Cost, Steps, and the $800 Tax

 California is not the most business-friendly state for LLC formation, the $800 annual franchise tax and multiple filing requirements add cost and complexity.
 But if you're doing business in California, you'll need a California LLC (or to register a foreign LLC there).
 Here's how.